Context Engineering for RAG Pipelines

 Retrieval Is a Ranking Problem

-Top-k results from a vector store are sorted by embedding distance, not by usefulness.
+Top-k results from a vector store are sorted by embedding distance.
+Usefulness and embedding similarity are correlated but not the same, and the gap between them is where RAG quality lives.
 Embedding similarity and task relevance are correlated but not the same thing, and the gap between them is where RAG quality lives.

 Re-Ranking